• Home

 Creating a Detachable Joint

 The main function of the FRP pipe stub end and lap joint flange combination is to create a strong, detachable joint between two sections of pipe.
 The stub end fits into the flange, and the flange is then bolted to a matching flange on the adjacent pipe section.
 This creates a secure, leak-resistant connection that can be easily disassembled when needed.
+In similar applications, fiberglass tube end fittings can also be used to ensure a robust and secure connection between pipe sections, providing additional flexibility and ease of assembly.
 Because the flange is not permanently attached to the pipe, the joint can be quickly and easily taken apart, making maintenance and modifications simple.

 Allowing for Pipe Movement